Buuchia/CCS_blog/posts/AT1-Journey.md

 ![flowers - different colour on each layer](/a1_process/good-3.png)

+By default, in state 1 of the flowers, the odd and even flower layers will rotate in different direction slowly.

+When a user interact with the flowers, they need to press and hold the mouse anywhere on the canvas to trigger state 2 of the flowers.
+In this state, the flowers' rotation will be faster visibly and the size will increase.

 ## Problems
 1. When I tried to make one flower rotates, instead of rotating in a 2-dimensional perspective, my flower rotates at a skew angle.
 Turned out I forgot to add the variable `rotate` in the equation of the y location.